Skip to product information

 Tax included.
 Shipping calculated at checkout.

-Fang people, mid. or late 20th century, Cameroon or Northern Gabon, Central Africa
+Fang people, mid-20th century, Cameroon or Northern Gabon, Central Africa

-Gorgeous old bark container with later attached, newer ancestor figure.
 Good condition.
-Age-related heavy wear and handling over many years.
-Lovely encrusted patina.
-Fractures, chip and cracks.
+Age-related heavy wear with wormholes, fractures, chips, and cracks.
+Lovely encrusted patina throughout.
 Size approx. 51,0cm x 21,0cm x 20,0cm.

 Provenance: Dutch private collection